PG&E clears another bankruptcy hurdle with debt refinancing

 PG&E, which provides power to about 16 million people, last week expressed confidence that it will be able to satisfy Newsom by the June 30 deadline to emerge from bankruptcy.

+Montali noted the victims’ concerns during Tuesday’s hearing and told their lawyers that they had some “schmoozing” to do with their clients during the next few weeks.
+He set a Feb.
+21 deadline for the lawyers to provide a clear explanation on how the victims can be expected to file claims with a timeline explaining how they can expect to be paid.
+After that preliminary disclosure, a more exhaustive breakdown with more obtuse language must be filed on March 10.

+A hearing on PG&E’s disclosure statement, the equivalent of the voter’s pamphlets traditionally distributed in political elections, will also be held on March 10.
+If Montali approves the statement, voting on PG&E’s reorganization plan will begin in early April and be completed by May 15.
+About 415,000 different parties are expected to receive the disclosure statement, a massive undertaking that illustrates the scope of PG&E’s turmoil.

+Newsom’s opinion will be among the most influential.
 The Democratic governor is demanding that PG&E replace its entire 14-member board of directors, including CEO Bill Johnson, and revise other elements of its plan to reduce its debt load so it has enough financial flexibility to pay for $40 billion to $50 billion in improvements to its outdated electrical system to reduce the chances of igniting more wildfires.

 The San Francisco company pledged to bring in new directors, without specifying how many, but hasn’t said if it will tweak its financial plan.
+A lawyer representing Newsom told Montali that the governor remains dissatisfied with PG&E’s current financing plan.
+The company is expected to provide more details about it in documents that Montali ruled must be filed early next week.

 Newsom, state lawmakers and PG&E’s chief regulatory agency in California hold unusual leverage over the company because of a wildfire insurance fund that the state created.
 Obtaining funding from the state program is a key component in PG&E’s reorganization, but the company requires state approval by the June deadline to qualify.